nim-lang/Nim/doc/manual.md

 available.
 The `system`:idx: module is automatically imported in every module.

-If a module imports the same identifier from two different modules, the identifier is considered ambiguous, which is resolved in the following ways:
+If a module imports the same identifier from two different modules, the identifier is considered ambiguous, which can be resolved in the following ways:

 * Qualifying the identifier as `module.identifier` resolves ambiguity between modules.
 (See below for the case that the module name itself